 3. Underbaked Matzos

 A matzah that is completely white on both sides should not be used, since it may not have been thoroughly baked.
-It follows that matzah meal should be slightly brownish, and the browner it is the better baked were the matzos from which it was made.
+Matzah meal should be slightly brown in color, which indicates a better bake on the matzos that were used for the matzah meal.

 4. Chipped Matzos/A Missing Shaleim